Two men arrested for attempted murder in Colusa County

 “He was booked into the Colusa County Jail and charged with attempted murder, robbery and conspiracy,” said Ruiz.

-Gradilla appeared in a Colusa Superior Courtroom on Tuesday for an arraignment hearing.
-As of Wednesday, an arraignment hearing for Nunez has not yet been scheduled.
+Gradilla appeared in a Colusa Superior Courtroom last week for an arraignment hearing.
+As of Friday, an arraignment hearing for Nunez has not yet been scheduled.